The Brake Shop program for children and youth with disinhibition disorders

 Eligibility

-Generally, local services available to support a child/youth in their home community are accessed first before a referral to CPRI is considered.
+Generally, local services available to support a child/youth in their home community are accessed first (if available) before a referral to CPRI is considered.
 This may include a paediatrician, psychiatrist, or a child & youth mental health/developmental service provider.

 How to access services